KavishkaSasindu/spring-security/README.md

 ### 💻 Next Method we can do one thing for this session id .. we can say the session id does not allowd to access another sites..
-we can do this thing also for securty.
+    For that we can say SAME SITE STRICT - Do not allow to any other site for our session id we can do this thing also for securty.